 Zoloft SSRI increases the serotonin levels of the brain.
 The rebound effect of this for the user is an increased level of sensitivity to happiness and better emotional balance.
 However, in rare cases, users have reported feelings of euphoria after using the drug under special circumstances.
-So, while is not impossible for an SSRI antidepressant to give you a high, it is quite complicated.
+So, while is not impossible for an SSRI antidepressant to give one a high, it is quite complicated.

 Possible Causes of a Sertraline high

 If a user exceeds the dosage recommended by a doctor, it will increase the chances of getting a Zoloft high.
 On the average, sertraline dosages fall within 25-50 mg, so one would expect that anything more than that might lead to responses that are not supposed to occur.
 If it happens, the severity and length of the “high” would largely depend on the strength of the dose.
 Typically, Zoloft stays in the system for a few days for a regular dose.

 If Zoloft is used alongside any other drugs, this drug interaction could also possibly be responsible for a Sertraline high.